ivanreeve/text-compression-library/README.md

 A C++ library for Huffman compression and decompression algorithm.
 Only works for text files.

-This project was made as a part of my Sophomore year 1st semester final project in Data Structures and Algorithms.
+This project was made as a part of my sophomore year 1st semester final project in Data Structures and Algorithms.
 The project initially consisted of two separate files and was later combined into a single library.

 ## Features